lm-sys/FastChat/docs/arena.md

 ## How to add a new model
 If you want to see a specific model in the arena, you can follow the steps below.

-1. Contribute code to support the new model in FastChat and submit a pull request.
+1. Contribute code to support the new model in FastChat by submitting a pull request.
    The goal is to make the following command work.
    ```
    python3 -m fastchat.serve.cli --model YOUR_MODEL_PATH